hellensimeo/english-for-designers/02-first-impressions/about.md

 I like a challenge and can quickly get to grips with a wide range of topics.
 I can process, analyze and, most importantly, retell them to different target groups.

 My broader portfolio includes packaging, branding, campaign development, board game design, book and magazine typesetting, and digital design.
-I’m finishing my studies of Graphic Design  at VŠKK (Prague university of creative communication).
-I’m working as a designer for  a few small, impactful brands.
+I’m finishing my studies of Graphic Design  at VŠKK (Prague university of creative communication) and working as a designer for  a few small, impactful brands.

 ### Recruiters: